 too-long-in-one-position leg kinks.
 I failed on the first item.
 Dinner

 was at Chili's, and although a couple of the dinners were messed up,

 overall it was a fun evening with Madbrit and his friends.

 |Morning in Kingman found

-the FC a wee bit shorter than They had been the night before.
+the rear tires of the FC a wee bit shorter than they had been the night before.

 It was a no alarm night